michaelerule/neuralfield/README.md

-# Neural field equations implemented in WebGL shaders
+# Neural field equations implemented as WebGL shaders

 This project builds on the [WebGL examples for GPGPU computing](https://github.com/michaelerule/webgpgpu) to develop in-browser WebGL implementations of Wilson-Cowan style neural field equations.
 These examples [can be browsed as a website here](https://michaelerule.github.io/neuralfield/).